mpcmarques/cf-dangerzone/README.md

 - 👮 Police-only `/1010` and `/remove1010` commands
 - 🔧 Admin-only `/createdangerzone` and `/removedangerzone` commands
-- 📍 Adds visible blips/zones on the map (requires client implementation)
+- 📍 Adds visible blips/zones on the map
 - 🧠 Automatic synchronization on player join
 - ♻️ Cleans up all zones when the resource stops